kromendev/DD1349-projekt/README.md

 We use the JFrame class to create a window and then the JPanel class from the same javax.swing package to create the game panel.
 We use the KeyListener interface to read user inputs; we implemented this interface in our KeyHandler class where we handle different inputs and keep track of their states.
 Our GamePanel class also implements Runnable in java so we can run our program and create our game loop.

-Will added more features in issues at a later time.
+Will add more features in issues at a later time.